 Negative Balance Protection – easyMarkets use margin call to protect your funds.
 This means clients must have a certain amount of excess cash in their account so that acount cannot fall into negative because of volatile price movements.
 If ‘gapping’ does occur and a client’s accounts goes into debt then account balance will be reset to $0 and client will not have to pay debts to easyMarkets.

 Note: IC Markets offer both pending orders and negative balance protection.
 IC Markets however do not provide a guarantee.
+Both brokers offer traditional risk management tools like limit orders and trailing stops.

 IC Markets vs easyMarkets Execution Conclusion